clux/facemaulers/npcs/zaehesh.md

 SO WHY: As I said, I cannot divulge the nature of my clients at the moment.
 But that should not distract you from our goal here.
 Do you want the coast swarming with undead?
 No?
 Neither does my clients.

 ### Offers
 Offer `Gate` on conditions to aid the cause (bound to devils).
 She will have the true name of a fiend dedicated to the cause `Zoroxath the Interruptable` (will only be whispered) what type of demon?
 Pit Fiend?
-High end devil.
+High end devil. `Titivilus`.
 NB: They need to use `Planar Binding` to actually get it to do what they want.

 "If you want power, all you have to do is solicit some help from other planes.
 I can help you accomplish that."